lucaspenna00/equity_tracker/README.md

 # equity_tracker

-Equities portfolio based on financial Machine Learning and Black Litterman optimization
+Equities portfolio based on financial Machine Learning and Black Litterman optimization.
+Not tested/improved for linux environments.
+We will do this.

 ## 1. First setup